ervandew/eclim/src/doc/content/vim/html/complete.rst

 - **b:EclimSgmlCompleteEndTagIgnore** -
-  Buffer local variable that can be set to a list of tags to ignore when searching for the start tag to complete.<br/>
+  Buffer local variable that can be set to a list of tags to ignore when searching for the start tag to complete.

   Example that can be added to an html ftplugin file:

   .. code-block:: vim